-Transmountain Pipeline – Ideally, there would be no requirement for the Transmountain pipeline.
+Transmountain Pipeline – It is obvious that shipping by pipeline is a much more effective and safe way to transport our product.
 I would advocate having no increase in the rate of extraction in the oil sands.
-I would advocate reducing extraction to 2014 levels; reducing the supply and increasing its market value.
+I would advocate reducing extraction to 2014 levels; reducing the supply in order to increase its market value.
 It is essential that all of our resources have access to multiple markets.

 Closing Corporate Loopholes – Advocate – I believe that Large cap corporations (those valued at over $2 Billion) should be paying their fair share in taxes.
 We can achieve this by regulating commonly used tax loopholes that allow them to reduce their taxable income.
 No new taxes should be introduced until the government is transparent and financially accountable.

 Resource Development – Advocate – Alberta, like the rest of Canada, is built on a resource-based economy.
 Until we have an alternative way to create comparable income in Alberta, it is absolutely necessary to use our resources.
 However, we will need to dedicate a larger portion of our resource revenue into the development of new and existing sectors unrelated to resource extraction.
 Alberta has an opportunity.
 It has the resources to create and support new industries with the goal of reducing and ultimately removing our dependence on resources.